ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-cool, nnd when cold, pour It over
+ool, nnd when cold, pour It over
 your beef or pork.
 Tbo meat must be well
 coverod wltb pickle, aud should not bo put
 down for at least two days alter killing,